 How to recognize a bad pool contractor?

+One of the main factors to consider when building a swimming pool is your chosen provider.
 There are numerous reasons why some professionals are simply bad pool contractors.
 Some are merely incompetent or inexperienced while others are actively trying to scam you.
 You should always take the time to learn more about your pool contractor in order to avoid encountering costly and possibly dangerous problems down the road.

 The most common ways to identify a bad pool builder include: